Distilled vs Purified Water: What’s the Difference?

 Some compounds found in water such as VOCs (volatile organic compounds), have boiling points lower than water.
 When boiling the water to distill it, these contaminants will often boil off first.
-These must be filtered out to avoid collecting them with the clean water when the steam cools.
+These must be filtered out to avoid collecting them with clean water when the steam cools.
 Luckily, most distilling machines will have separate filters designed just for this purpose.

 Which is Healthier?